Talks | Interviews | Publications

 INTRO to PRT

-Lara shares a recent twist to her own personal story with pain, and she teaches a few of her favorite pain reprocessing strategies.FINER Program, Spaulding Hospital (October 2024)
+I share a recent twist to my own personal story with pain and teach a few favorite pain reprocessing strategies.FINER Program, Spaulding Hospital (October 2024)

 -